interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v19/dss/isa_subscription_interactions.md

 This test case will do the following, using the DSS being tested:

 1. Create an ISA with the configured footprint,
-2. Create a subscription for the ISA's area, and expect to find the created ISA mentioned in the reply,
+2. Create a subscription for the ISA's area, and expect:
+   - to find the created ISA mentioned in the reply
+   - the notification index of the subscription to be 0
-3. Modify the ISA, and expect to find the created subscription in the reply,
+3. Modify the ISA, and expect:
+   - to find the created subscription in the reply
+   - the notification index of the subscription to be greater than 0
-4. Delete the ISA, and expect to find the created subscription in the reply,
+4. Delete the ISA, and expect:
+   - to find the created subscription in the reply
+   - the notification index of the subscription to be greater than it was after the mutation
 5. Delete the subscription.

 ### ISA Subscription Interactions test step

 #### Create an ISA check

-If the ISA cannot be created, the PUT DSS endpoint in **[astm.f3411.v22a.DSS0030,a](../../../../../requirements/astm/f3411/v22a.md)** is likely not implemented correctly.
+If the ISA cannot be created, the PUT DSS endpoint in **[astm.f3411.v19.DSS0030,a](../../../../../requirements/astm/f3411/v19.md)** is likely not implemented correctly.

 #### Create a subscription within the ISA footprint check